Approximate solutions to a nonlinear functional differential equation: A family of solutions

 Next, consider increasing the value of $n$ from $1$ (i.e., $\alpha$ decreases from $2$).
 Following the first bifurcation curve to the right (solid blue), one encounters for each value of $\alpha$ a unique minus-solution.
 An example can be seen in the third frame of~Figure~\ref{fig:subplot2}.
 When $n$ gets sufficiently close to $2$ ($\alpha$ close to $\sqrt{2}$), however, two additional solutions emerge as represented by the red curve in the bifurcation diagram.
 Now there are three solutions: the minus-solution of large norm represented by the blue curve as well as the two new solutions, both with relatively small norm.

 For more detail about these solutions, consider Figure~\ref{fig:subplot3}, which zooms in on the interval around $n =2$ in the bifurcation diagram.
 When $n$ is less than $2$ by a sufficient margin, the only solution in class~(A) (other than the constant solution) is a minus-solution such as the one shown with the label~{\tt H}.
-(This solution is similar to the one computed in~\citep[Fig.~2]{DascaliucErratum} for a slightly different value of $\alpha$.)
+(This solution is similar to the one computed in~\cite[Figure~2]{DascaliucErratum} for a slightly different value of $\alpha$.)
 The solution marked {\tt I} corresponds to the critical value of $n \approx 1.91$ ($\alpha \approx 1.44$) where a first additional solution is generated.
 With increasing $n$ this solution bifurcates into two plus-solutions as shown in the subplot labeled {\tt J}.
-When $n$ reaches the value $2$, one of these plus-solutions (the one with the smaller norm) momentarily collapses to the constant solution at the bifurcation point (subplot {\tt K}) and then re-emerges as a minus-solution for larger $n$ (subplot {\tt L}).
-Observe that the two solutions of small norm shown in subplots {\tt J} and {\tt L} in Figure~\ref{fig:subplot3} correspond to the two solutions shown in the middle frame of Figure~\ref{fig:pertVSnum}.
+When $n$ reaches the value $2$, one of these plus-solutions (the one with the smaller norm) momentarily collapses to the constant solution at the bifurcation point (subplot {\tt K}) and then re-emerges as a minus-solution for larger $n$ (subplot {\tt L}). {Our numerical tests suggest that this is indeed a transcritical bifurcation. } Observe that the two solutions of small norm shown in subplots {\tt J} and {\tt L} in Figure~\ref{fig:subplot3} correspond to the two solutions shown in the middle frame of Figure~\ref{fig:pertVSnum}.
 These are therefore examples of the additional solutions alluded to at the end of section~\ref{sec:nonlinear}.

 Returning to Figure~\ref{fig:subplot2} and continuing to increase the value of $n$, one notices a similar pattern.
 In each interval $(n-\delta, n)$, with $2 \leq n \leq 6$ and $0 < \delta \ll 1$, two new solutions are generated.
 When created, both of these are plus-solutions but one of them switches to a minus-solution once the value of $n$ is exceeded.
 The magnitude of $\delta$ is about $0.09$ when $n=2$ but then decreases rapidly with $n$.
-(We conjecture that the inequality $2 \leq n \leq 6$ can be replaced by $2 \leq n < \infty$.
-But numerical experimentation in the range $n \geq 6.5$ is complicated by the fact that the perturbation approximation~(\ref{eq:pert}) becomes less effective as a starting guess, and therefore non-convergence of the Newton iteration becomes an issue.)